mattermost/docs/source/administration/command-line-tools.rst

 platform user delete
 ^^^^^^^^^^^^^^^^^^^^

-Permanently delete user and all related information, including posts.
+Permanently deletes a user and all related information, including posts.

 ::